 Finally, examine your cleaning checklist and decide which materials and resources you need to properly clean your workspace.
-You can purchase your most-used cleaning supplies in bulk and set up a designated area for cleaning equipment and materials.
+You can purchase your most-used business and office cleaning supplies in bulk and set up a designated area for cleaning equipment and materials.
 When considering the resources required to maintain a cleaning schedule, you should also factor in the time and cost of labor.
 Added cleaning responsibilities may require additional hours from your employees.

 Keep Your Business Clean During COVID-19

 A daily cleaning schedule is not enough to combat germs and slow the spread of COVID-19.
 A lot of planning and effort goes into maintaining a clean and safe business during this pandemic.
 Make a plan for your cleaning activities on a daily, weekly, and monthly basis.
 You should also evaluate your cleaning plan at regular intervals to determine whether or not it is working.